MXHsj/Swarm-Intelligence/project/README.md

 $ make

 ### Running Guide
+> run tunnel.argos and cell_lattic.bzz for 10 robots traveling through the tunnel keeping a cell shaped formation using light and proximity sensor while changing the adpative signals to expand and shrink the group size.

-> run cell_lattice.argos to see preliminary results of 10 robots traveling through the tunnel keeping a cell shaped formation using light and proximity sensor.
+> run tunnel.argos and cell_lattic2.bzz for 10 robots traveling through the tunnel keeping a cell shaped formation using light and proximity sensor with fixed signals.

-> run lidar_test.argos to see preliminary results of 1 robot traveling through the tunnel under the guidance of the lidar scanner.
+tunnel1-tunnel6.argos are experiments with varies tunnels and obstacles. analysis.m and plot.py are used to create plots for analysis We also attached the plots and end results of the trails we run.